 Traditional On-Campus MSW Program

 The traditional, on-campus Master of Social Work (MSW) is ideal for many students.
-With a critical field education experience and the ability to focus your degree in areas you care about, this program option prepares you to make a difference in the lives of the most vulnerable members of society without missing out on Rutgers’ in-person campus culture.
+With a critical practicum learning education experience and the ability to focus your degree in areas you care about, this program option prepares you to make a difference in the lives of the most vulnerable members of society without missing out on Rutgers’ in-person campus culture.

 Rutgers’ traditional, on-campus MSW gives students the flexibility to choose from a schedule of daytime classes and a full complement of evening classes, and is offered at all three Rutgers locations: New Brunswick, Camden, and Newark.
 Additionally, a selection of online and synchronous remote courses are available for students choosing the on-campus option.